franktakes/gephi-tutorial/README.md

 ### Part 2.2: Visualizing the network

 Now that you have loaded network data, it's time to make the visualization look nice, rather than random.
-On top of the bottom left "Layout" pane, select ForceAtlas 2 from the dropdown menu, and press "Run".
+On top of the bottom left "Layout" pane, select "ForceAtlas 2" from the dropdown menu, and press "Run".
 Once the visualization has converged, press "Stop".
 You should see a visualization similar to the figure below.

 ![Gephi-visualization](https://github.com/franktakes/gephi-tutorial/blob/main/gephi-random-visualization.png?raw=true)